tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 ***

 I got to work early to orient myself.
 I saw no one until I got to the shipping department.
-Dharbinder was standing at a table hands down flat and staring off into the distance.
+Jesminder was standing at a table hands down flat and staring off into the distance.

-"Hello Dharbinder..."
+"Hello Jesminder..."

 "Oh hello..." she said snapping herself out of her trance.